Fiction

 'Phobophilia', (click here to buy)

-becomes a little heavy-going as lots of back-and-forth dialogue tries
+going as lots of back-and-forth dialogue tries to

 Stephen Pirie